tracking-exposed/tracking.exposed/content/monthly/april-2020.md

     PRIMARY> db.timelines2.remove({ "startTime" :{  "$lt": new Date("2019-01-01") }} )
     WriteResult({ "nRemoved" : 590177 })

-With the command above we we deleted the timelines, the objhect linking all the impressions to an user and to a unique sequence.
+With the command above we deleted the timelines, the object linking all the impressions to an user and to a unique sequence.

     PRIMARY> db.impressions2.remove({ "impressionTime": { "$lt": new Date("2019-01-01") }} )
     WriteResult({ "nRemoved" : 7619540 })

 With the above we deleted impressions, an object reporting if the impression is public or private, and if there is an HTML (public posts).
-Private post have an impression number, and this guarantee a sequence. impressionOrder come from 1 to the lenght of the timelines.
+Private post have an impression number, and this guarantee a sequence. impressionOrder come from 1 to the length of the timelines.

     PRIMARY> db.htmls2.remove({ "savingTime" : { "$lt" : new Date("2019-01-01") } })
     WriteResult({ "nRemoved" : 4586490 })